NeCTAR-RC/nectarcloud-tier0doco/README.md

 There are heaps and heaps of ways of controlling the look and feel of your content via markdown.
 But Jenkins (we'll talk about him later) will be quite fussy about how your format your markdown.
-So wile the best bet is to review the official documentation on [github flavoured markdown](https://help.github.com/articles/github-flavored-markdown/). just be aware, that what you produce will be tightly controlled by Jenkins.
+So while the best bet is to review the official documentation on [github flavoured markdown](https://help.github.com/articles/github-flavored-markdown/). just be aware, that what you produce will be tightly controlled by Jenkins.